Skip to main content

 About 2 min read

 Multi-factor authentication (MFA) is a method of verifying identity by combining two or more different factors during authentication.
 By combining several categories among knowledge factors (passwords), possession factors (smartphones, security keys), and inherence factors (fingerprints, faces), it significantly strengthens security.
-According to a 2024 Microsoft study, accounts with MFA enabled can prevent more than 99.9% of unauthorized access, and this trend remains unchanged as of 2025.
+In a 2019 article, Microsoft stated that MFA can block over 99.9% of account compromise attacks.
+An empirical study published by the company's researchers in 2023 reported that MFA reduces the risk of compromise by 99.22% across the population studied, and by 98.56% in cases where credentials had already been leaked.
 Google and Apple are also working to enable MFA by default in their own services.

 Real-World Use Cases